Advanced: Using the Mask Tool to Exclude Training Interference

 -

-Target areas and some non-target areas have highly similar features: For example, in the defect segmentation case shown below, excess solder on non-pad areas is incorrectly identified as defects.
+Target areas and some non-target areas have highly similar characteristics: For example, in the defect segmentation case shown below, excess solder on non-pad areas is incorrectly identified as defects.
 The four solder pads on the pad and the excess solder defects have similar appearance and reflective characteristics, which may interfere with model training.
 Therefore, it is necessary to use the mask feature to cover the standard solder pads.

 -

-Target and non-target areas are close to or partially overlapping: For example, in the chip image defect segmentation case shown below, the exposed copper wire defect is very close to the solder pad, with overlapping contours between defect and non-defect areas.
+Target and non-target areas are close to each other or partially overlapping: For example, in the chip image defect segmentation case shown below, the exposed copper wire defect is very close to the solder pad, with overlapping contours between defect and non-defect areas.
 Therefore, it is recommended to use the mask tool to cover non-defect areas to ensure accurate model recognition.

 Mask Types